 Welcome to johnjbradshaw.com specializing in exceptional custom cutting since 1979.
 Additionally, we import fine gemstones from our worldwide sources that are hand selected to meet the same exacting standards as our custom cutting.

 We hope you enjoy browsing our pages and look forward to working with you for all your gemstone needs.

 As an AGTA "firm" member, we offer wholesale privileges to retailers, goldsmiths, and designers that are active in the gem trade.

-If you haven't already, please register by clicking on the "Register" link at the Login page.
-You may then login with your info and browse and reserve any stones that you may see.
+If you haven't already done so, please register by clicking on the "Register" link at the Login page.
+You may then login with your info and browse to reserve any stones that you wish to see.
 Orders are sent out for a 10 day approval period.
-If you have any questions, help is an email or phone call away.
+If you have any questions, help is an email or a phone call away.

 Left : Citrine from Brazil weighing 19.88 ct., custom cut square brilliant.

 Center: AGTA GemFair Las Vegas 2014, Booth #740

 Right: Amethyst from Uruguay weighing 12.95 ct, custom cut brilliant hexagon.